Dysbiosis

 Conditions linked with dysbiosis

 Associations exist between dysbiosis and IBS, IBD, colorectal cancer, type 2 diabetes, obesity, atopic conditions like eczema and asthma, and some mental-health conditions.
 The relationship is bidirectional in most cases.
 Disease changes the microbiome; the microbiome influences disease.
-Research has not yet established that correcting dysbiosis cures any of these conditions, but it does help with symptoms in many people.
+Research has not yet established that correcting dysbiosis cures any of these conditions, and microbiome-based testing and treatment are not yet validated for routine clinical use.

 How to spot it without a stool test